bloominstituteoftechnology/webapi-iv-guided/README.md

 ## Instructions

-Please use one of your projects to follow along as the instructor deploys a Web API to `heroku`.
+Please fork this repository and follow along using your fork as the instructor deploys it to `heroku`.